-90 - Secrecy of the vote is a fundamental principle.
-This principle was violated in Moldova by the fact that it was possible to see the marked ballot during the stamping of the rear side of the ballot before entering it into the box, by not stopping people from deliberately showing their marked ballot, and by family voting.

-91 - Article 54 (5) should be changed, so that the stamp is applied before handing the ballot over to the voter.
+- 6. The 2004 Joint Recommendations read as follows: - 90 Secrecy of the vote is a fundamental principle.
+This principle was violated in Moldova by the fact that it was possible to see the marked ballot during the stamping of the rear side of the ballot before entering it into the box, by not stopping people from deliberately showing their marked ballot, and by family voting. - 91 Article 54 (5) should be changed, so that the stamp is applied before handing the ballot over to the voter.
 A paragraph explicitly stating that the ballot shall not be displayed before placing it in the ballot box should also be added.
-Even if its display may seem to be by choice, one cannot rule out pressure on voters to show the right choice before dropping the ballot (in the ballot box).

-6. An amendment made to Article 49.2 touching upon the preparation of ballot papers attempts to address the problem, by providing that "after printing, ballots are folded in such a way that the face on which the voter votes should not be visible".

-7. However, Article 54.5 was amended not along the lines of the recommendations, but in such a way that it can now potentially and even more seriously undermine the secrecy of the vote.
+Even if its display may seem to be by choice, one cannot rule out pressure on voters to show the right choice before dropping the ballot (in the ballot box). - 7.
+An amendment made to Article 49.2 touching upon the preparation of ballot papers attempts to address the problem, by providing that "after printing, ballots are folded in such a way that the face on which the voter votes should not be visible". - 8.
+However, Article 54.5 was amended not along the lines of the recommendations, but in such a way that it can now potentially, and even more seriously, undermine the secrecy of the vote.
 The measure, presented as a way to prevent possible multiple voting, must be read in conjunction with Article 48.2.
 As amended, Article 48.2 provides that ballot papers are to be divided into two detachable parts: the ballot itself and the ballot counterfoil.
-The ballot counterfoil will contain a serial number, and the name of the voter to whom the ballot is issued and number of the voter's ID, the name, surname and signature of the person issuing the ballot paper will be added by hand in the polling station (Article 53.1).
-The voter then takes the entire ballot paper to the booth, with the counterfoil still undetached, and fills his/her ballot paper in secret.
+The ballot counterfoil has a serial number.
+The ID number and the name of the voter to whom the ballot is issued, as well as the name, surname and signature of the person issuing the ballot paper will be added by hand in the polling station (Article 53.1).
+After the 17 November amendments, the Article clearly specified that the polling station member shall only fill in the counterfoil (not the ballot, which was clearly never intended), and that the ID number of the voter shall not be filled in.
+The voter then takes the entire ballot paper to the booth, with the counterfoil still un-detached, and fills his/her ballot paper in secret.